vidboda/BamCramConvert/README.md

 		* -d|--directory	<path to search dir>: root dir for find command
 		* -s|--size		<File size to search (man find -size)>: ex: +200000000k will search for files greater than 20Go; see man find -size argument
-		* -mt|--modif-time	<File last modif to search (man find -mtime): ex: +180 will serach for files older than 6 months; see man find -mtime argument
+		* -mt|--modif-time	<File last modif to search (man find -mtime): ex: +180 will search for files older than 6 months; see man find -mtime argument
 		* -f|--file-type	<bam|cram>: file type to find and convert from (bam will search for bam files and convert to cram)

 	Optional arguments :

-		* -rm|--remove		:removes original file and index (in case of full conversion success) - default: false
+		* -rm|--remove		:removes original file and index (in case of full conversion success implies bam2cram-check) - default: false
-		* -st|--samtools	<path to samtools> - default: default:try to locate in PATH
+		* -st|--samtools	<path to samtools> - default: try to locate in PATH
-		* -fa|--ref-fasta	<path to ref genome .fa>: path to a fasta file reference genome (the directory containing the fasta file must also contain samtools index) - default:/usr/local/share/refData/genome/hg19/hg19.fa
+		* -fa|--ref-fasta	<path to ref genome .fa>: path to a fasta file reference genome (the directory containing the fasta file must also contain samtools index) - default: /usr/local/share/refData/genome/hg19/hg19.fa
 		* -c|--check		: uses bam2cram-check (slightly modified) to check the conversion - implicitely included with -rm - if fails and -rm: rm canceled) - requires python >3.5 and samtools > 1.3
 		* -p|--python3		<path to python3> - used in combination with -c or -rm: needed to run submodule bam2cram-check - default: /usr/bin/python3 - python version must be > 3.5
-		* -uc|--use-crumble     : uses crumble to compress the converted BAM/CRAM file - Note: a file that already contains "_crumble" in its name will not be converted again
+		* -uc|--use-crumble     : uses crumble to compress the converted BAM/CRAM file - Note: a file that already contains "crumble" in its name will not be converted again
-		* -cp|--crumble-path    <path to crumble> - used in combination to -uc: needed to run crumble - default: try to locate in PATH
+		* -cp|--crumble-path    <path to crumble> - used in combination with -uc: needed to run crumble - default: try to locate in PATH

 	General arguments :